josfeenstra/cityjson-validator/doc/report.md

 Now that the cityjson validator was working on a basic level, it had to somehow be incorporated within the website created at **1**.
 The funny thing is that my instinct to go back to only using rust, also appeared to be the solution to all my code architecture troubles at **2**.
 It's a huge feature, that the exact same piece of code can be run locally & online.
 Additionally, the fact that the javascript & rust environments don't need to know each other directly is a very nice [decoupling](https://gameprogrammingpatterns.com/decoupling-patterns.html) feature.

-I now knew exactly what I wanted to do

-...
+Now I knew exactly what I wanted to do: the 'no-webpack' wasm variant.
+This was surprisingly simple to set up.
+The only thing that was hard, was that one of the sub-libraries being used by the json-validation library, turned out to be [not wasm ready](https://github.com/kellpossible/cargo-i18n/issues/70).
+While this bug was difficult to track, I found it suprising, however, how many of all the other libaries being used where completely fine with parsing to wasm.

+All of this just meant some tiny changes in the cargo.toml build file.
 In the rust code itself, only three additions had to be made:

 ```rust
 extern crate serde_json;